 A study published by professors at Rice University and the University of Wisconsin found that those children whose parents divorced received less financial help with college than those children whose parents did not divorce.
 Parents who stay married usually cover about 77 percent of their child’s tuition, which is approximately 8 percent of their incomes.
 Those parents that are divorced, cover only about 42 percent of their child’s tuition, which is approximately six percent of their incomes.

-If you find yourself facing the prospect of a divorce, an experienced divorce attorney will answer any questions you may have and work diligently to pursue the best possible outcome on your behalf.
+If you find yourself facing the prospect of a divorce, an experienced Fort Worth area divorce attorneys will answer any questions you may have and work diligently to pursue the best possible outcome on your behalf.